tzoltie/js-dom-todos/README.md

 ## Challenge
 - Add a "Complete" button to each uncompleted Todo.
 When the user clicks it, make a `PATCH` request with `fetch` to `http://localhost:3000/todos/[todoid]` (replacing `todoid` with the actual ID of the `todo`) to update the todo as completed.
 Update the list of Todos without reloading loading the page.

 - Add a "Delete" button to each Todo.
-When the user clicks it, make a `DELETE` request with `fetch` to `http://localhost:3000/todos/[todoid]` (replacing `todoid` with the actual ID of the `todo`) to remove the todo completed.
+When the user clicks it, make a `DELETE` request with `fetch` to `http://localhost:3000/todos/[todoid]` (replacing `todoid` with the actual ID of the `todo`) to remove the todo.
 Update the list of Todos without reloading loading the page.

 **Challenge 2**
 - Add error handling to the app.
 The user should have a notification if something goes wrong